GauCandy/whitecat-4.0-remake/README.md

     .setName('balance')
     .setDescription('Check your coin balance'),

-  requiresAuth: true, // Default - can be omitted
+  // requiresAuth defaults to true - no need to specify

   async execute(interaction) {
     // Command code